seL4/docs/projects/sel4/porting.md

 saveenv
 ```

+The easiest way to find the proper load address is to query the `kernel_addr_r` variable.
+That's the environment variable specifying the expected address at which the kernel's binary will be found.

 ### eMMC/SD card setup

 We can load an image with the following command (using `0x20000000` as an example):